FPCCI Hails Rs 100 Billion Packages To Industrial Sector By Govt - UrduPoint

 FPCCI Hails Rs 100 Billion Packages To Industrial Sector By Govt

-President of the Federation of Pakistan Chambers of Commerce and Industry (FPCCI) Mian Anjum Nisar on Monday hailed the Rs 100 billion packages offered to the local industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic by the government
+President of the Federation of Pakistan Chambers of Commerce and Industry (FPCCI) Mian Anjum Nisar has hailed Rs 100 billion packages offered to the local industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic by the government

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Apr, 2020 ) :President of the Federation of Pakistan Chambers of Commerce and Industry (FPCCI) Mian Anjum Nisar on Monday hailed the Rs 100 billion packages offered to the local industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic by the government.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Apr, 2020 ) :President of the Federation of Pakistan Chambers of Commerce and Industry (FPCCI) Mian Anjum Nisar has hailed Rs 100 billion packages offered to the local industrial sector as a support following current challenging situation, created due to COVID- 19 pandemic by the government.

 The government should take preventive measures and develop strategy to protect the pace of economic and trade progress and effects of world economic slowdown as apprehended by leading research organization after evolving the situation in COVID-19 pandemic, he told APP here.